leifj/wallet-refarch/draft-johansson-wallet-refarch.md

 Note that

-* The Subject only presents login credentials to the RP
+* The Subject only presents login credentials to the IdP
 * The IdP learns which RP the subject is requesting access to
 * The RP trusts the IdP to accurately represent information about the Subject